Safe Use of Medicines During Pregnancy & Lactation

 - Inform future drug safety measures

-infants and women when prescribed during pregnancy and lactation.
-Regulatory powers should include revoking of licences, should this information be of insufficient quantity, quality or timeliness, taking into account frequency and characteristics of prescribing or use. (see all EUROmediCAT recommendations xiv,xv)
+- All new medicines on the market should be accompanied by specific monitoring of their effects on the foetus, infants, and women when prescribed during pregnancy and lactation.
+Regulatory powers should include revoking of licences should this information be of insufficient quantity, quality or timeliness, taking into account frequency and characteristics of prescribing or use. (see all EUROmediCAT recommendations [xiv],[xv])

 The New EU Clinical Trials Regulation: A Major Step Forward in Patient Safety